ianmarshall007/ianmarshall007.github.io/_posts/2017-07-15-why-male-massage-therapists-provide-a-different-experience-to-massage.markdown

 - Male Massage Therapist
 - Massage Cape Town
 - Massage Oil
+description: This post highlights the advantages and disadvantages of using male massage therapists.
+Also compares them to female massage therapists.
 ---

 Male massage therapists are stronger than female counter parts.
 The male therapists who are still massage therapists today are very talented, passionate and dedicated.
 They are able to bring a much deeper massage experience.
 A good massage therapist will understand a client’s needs and concerns.